cnti-testcatalog/testsuite/RATIONALE.md

 ## Security Tests

-> *Cloud native security is a [...] mutifaceted topic [...] with multiple, diverse components that need to be secured.
-The cloud platform, the underlying host operating system, the container runtime, the container orchestrator,and then the applications themselves each require specialist security attention* -- Chris Binne, Rory Mccune.
+#### *"Cloud native security is a [...] mutifaceted topic [...] with multiple, diverse components that need to be secured.
+The cloud platform, the underlying host operating system, the container runtime, the container orchestrator,and then the applications themselves each require specialist security attention"* -- Chris Binne, Rory Mccune.
 Cloud Native Security.
-(Wiley, 2021)(pp. xix)
+(Wiley, 2021)(pp. xix)*

 * ✔️ To check if any containers are running as a root user (checks the user outside the container that is running dockerd)